A Gold Standard Dataset for the Reviewer Assignment Problem: Experimental setup

 \subsection{Metric}

 {\mathcal{P}} {\mathcal{E}} {\mathcal{S}} {\mathbb{I}}

 We begin with defining a main metric that we use in this work to evaluate performance of the algorithms.
 For this, we rely on the Kendall's Tau distance that is closely related to the widely used Kendall's Tau~\citep{kendall1938new} rank correlation coefficient.
 We introduce the metric and the algorithms in this section, followed by the results in Section~\ref{section:results}.
-Subsequently in Section~\ref{section:section:easyhard}, we provide additional evaluations separating out hard and easy instances.
+Subsequently in Section~\ref{section:section:easyhard}, we provide a stratified evaluation that separates out hard and easy instances.
+Finally in Appendix~\ref{section:metrics} we evaluate a number of additional metrics.

 \paragraph{Intuition} Before we introduce the metric in full details, let us provide some intuition behind it.
 Consider a pair of papers and a participant who evaluated their expertise in reviewing these papers.
 We say that a similarity-computation algorithm makes an error if it fails to correctly predict the paper for which the participant reported the higher value of expertise.